rurban/smhasher/README.md

 rust, systemd, OpenDNS, Haskell and OpenBSD is pure security theatre.
 SipHash is not secure enough for security purposes and not fast enough for general usage.
-Brute-force generation of ~32k collisions need 2-4m for all these hashes. siphash being the slowest needs max 4m, other typically max 2m30s, with <10s for practical 16k collision attacks with all hash functions.
+Brute-force generation of ~32k collisions need 2-4m for all these hashes.
+Siphash being the slowest needs max 4m, other typically max 2m30s, with <10s for practical 16k collision attacks with all hash functions.
 Using Murmur is usually slower than a simple Mult, even in the worst case.
-Provable secure is only uniform hashing, i.e. 2-5 independent Mult or Tabulation, or using a guaranteed logarithmic collision scheme (a tree) or a linear collision scheme, such as Robin Hood or Cockoo hashing with collision counting.
+Provable security is only uniform hashing, i.e. 2-5 independent Mult or Tabulation, or using a guaranteed logarithmic collision scheme (a tree) or a linear collision scheme, such as Robin Hood or Cockoo hashing with collision counting.